-• Faculty or staff will report dress code violations to administration or designated staff member, who will then address the incident and record it in RenWeb.
+Faculty or staff will report dress code violations to administration or designated staff member, who will then address the incident and record it in RenWeb.
 The principal, vice principal, lead teacher, or designated support staff may determine and respond to any dress code violations involving students and notify families for follow up.
 This includes the right to send students home or request parents to bring an immediate change of attire as deemed necessary.

-1 ST VIOLATION equest parents to bring an infinediate change of attire as deemed necessary.

-1 VIOLATION Warning
+1 ST VIOLATION Warning

 Documented in RenWeb

 Parents notified

 Student may be required to change.

 2 ND VIOLATION After school detention

 Documented in RenWeb

 Parents notified

-Parents are required to bring a change of clothes before the student can

-continue in school day.

-3 RD VIOLATION Parent/student meeting with administration

-In-school suspension

-4 TH VIOLATION Parent/student meeting with administration

-Behavior contract issued

-5 TM VIOLATION Consequences outlined in behavior contract carried out - up to
+Parents are required to bring a change of clothes before the student can continue in school day.
+3 RD VIOLATION Parent/student meeting with administration In-school suspension 4 TH VIOLATION Parent/student meeting with administration Behavior contract issued 5 TM VIOLATION Consequences outlined in behavior contract carried out - up to suspension/dismissal

-suspension/dismissal